ChrstphrHll/npc_gen/students/Hazel Traeliorn.md

 ---
 # Hazel Traeliorn
 ### Description
-- Tiefling Monk from Chillwild Peaks
+- Tiefling Monk from Aldercrown Empire
 - 1st year Diplomacy student in Burk
 - shoulder length curly auburn hair that's plain, Brown eyes, and Blue skin
 - Is Adventurous and Unctuous, and has Caring as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes